 3 ways prescriptive analytics helps deliver better financial services

 As any financial services executive knows, improving business results with precise, timely decisions is much harder than it looks.
-A multitude of factors can get in the way of achieving the optimal mix of risk mitigation, profitability, operational efficiency and customer experience, including the speed of technology advancements, new market entrants and constantly changing regulatory requirements.
+A multitude of factors can get in the way of achieving the optimal mix of cost savings, risk mitigation, profitability and customer satisfaction, including the speed of technology advancements, new market entrants and constantly changing regulatory requirements.

 Even if you have enhanced your business decisions with predictive analytics, you may not be accounting for all the risks and uncertainties present in today’s financial landscape.
 For example, you may not be considering how issuing too many lines of credit or underpricing loans may impact other areas of your business, such as your collections department.

 That’s why traditional companies and fintech startups alike are turning to decision optimization technology to maximize opportunities and minimize risks.
-Powered by prescriptive analytics capabilities, decision optimization software applies simulations, operations research and complex mathematical algorithms to big data.
+Decision optimization software delivers prescriptive analytics capabilities using complex mathematical algorithms and AI techniques to recommend optimal action plans.
 You can optimize trade-offs between business goals — such as reducing customer service costs or improving customer satisfaction — and determine the best course of action in each situation.

 Smarter decisions, faster

-Decision optimization is ideal for financial organizations that are wrestling with how to make business decisions faster and more efficient while aligning them with business goals.
+Decision optimization is ideal for financial organizations that are wrestling with how to make business decisions faster and more efficient while aligning them with business goals like reducing costs, driving profitability and customer satisfaction.
 This technology can uncover new ways to drive profit and customer centricity while continuing to provide new insights that can amplify results even after the initial return on investment (ROI) has been reached.

 Consider these real-world examples in three of the most common types of applications: